 Apache to Broadway: Add third southbound travel lane.
 Remove planter boxes along southbound underpass to for wider sidewalk.
 Bicycles and pedestrians will share the widened southbound sidewalk.
 Add standard northbound bike lane by narrowing northbound travel lanes (striping only).
 Explore ways to separate bicycles and pedestrians along a shared segment.
-Construction to begin in summer 2019.
+Construction to begin spring 2020.

 Broadway to Southern: Add third southbound travel lane.
 Restripe northbound and southbound to include standard bike lanes.
 Requires widening roadway approx. 4‐feet along major portions of corridor (widening on west side only).
-Construction to begin in summer 2019.
+Construction to begin spring 2020.

 Southern to Baseline: Add third southbound travel lane.
 Restripe northbound and southbound to include buffered bike lanes (3-foot buffers).
 No widening (striping only).
 Southbound bike lane would be standard at US60.
 Completed in early 2018.